thoughtbot/Swish/README.md

   HTTP method to use.

-Then, we can use `APIClient#performRequest` to actually perform the request, and its callback will have an argument of type `Result<ResponseObject, NSError>`.
+Then, we can use `APIClient#performRequest` to actually perform the request, and its callback will have an argument of type `Result<ResponseObject, SwishError>`.

 ## Advanced Usage
 One can additionally override the default implementation of both